porsche-design-system/porsche-design-system/packages/components-js/src/components/form/checkbox-wrapper/checkbox-wrapper.design.md

 ### Disabled State
 All Checkboxes are available in disabled state.
 However, disabled states should be avoided whenever possible, as they always tend to disrupt the user and break the user flow.
 Keep in mind: "The best way [to] prevent user error is to make sure that the use cannot make errors in the first place (…)."
 (Donald A. Norman, 2002)

-## Layout

-### Spacing
-According to the "law of proximity" in Gestalt psychology ([Laws of UX](https://lawsofux.com/law-of-proximity)) objects that are near or proximate to each other tend to be grouped together.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](www.link.de)

 ## Interaction
 The whole Checkbox area is clickable.